Over Now (Alice in Chains song): Lyrics

 Yeah, the last thing we'd want to do is fall on our faces in front of 30,000 people every night.
 We didn't want to end up like fat Elvis, doped up on pills, crying onstage in Vegas.

 Release and reception

-The acoustic version of "Over Now" from the band's MTV Unplugged performance peaked at No. 4 on Billboards Mainstream Rock chart, and at No. 24 on the Modern Rock Tracks chart.
+The acoustic version of "Over Now" from the band's MTV Unplugged performance was released to US radio on July 17, 1996, and peaked at No. 4 on Billboard's Mainstream Rock chart, and at No. 24 on the Modern Rock Tracks chart.
 It was released commercially as a single in Australia.

 AllMusic's Steve Huey regarded the song "among the band's best work."

 Music video

 The video of the song from the performance on MTV Unplugged is considered a music video, much like the live video of "Bleed the Freak", used in support of their Live album.
 The video is available on the home video release Music Bank: The Videos.

 Live performances

 Alice in Chains performed an acoustic version of "Over Now" for its appearance on MTV Unplugged in 1996, and the song was included on the Unplugged live album and home video release.
 The performance from MTV Unplugged can also be found on the box set Music Bank, the home video release Music Bank: The Videos, and the compilation album The Essential Alice in Chains.
 On the CD version of the MTV Unplugged concert, as Staley says "Okay, that's it," at the end of the song, booing can be heard (presumably due to the performance concluding).
 Staley responded to the heckler by shouting, "Hey, fuck you, man!" which was greeted by laughter from the audience.

 Jerry Cantrell performed "Over Now" during his solo concert at the Pico Union Project in Los Angeles on December 6, 2019.
 It was the first time he performed the song since the MTV Unplugged.